 If someone successfully helps you, the monster is slain.
-Discard it, draw treasure (see below), and follow any special instructions on the monster card.
+Discard it, draw treasure face up (see below), and follow any special instructions on the monster card.
 You go up a level for each slain monster.
-Your helper does not go up... unless he's an Elf, in which case he also gains one level for each monster slain.
+Your helper does not go up.
 You draw the Treasure cards, even if it was your helper's special ability that defeated the monster.